datatjej/datatjej.github.io/README.md

-A description of my homepage!
+A Swedish-language blog about stuff I learn in my Language Technology courses.